angleyanalbedo/gpupixel/docs/docs/en/guide/build.md

 This chapter will introduce the compilation methods for the GPUPixel library on various system platforms.

 ::: tip
-Starting from version [v1.1.0](https://github.com/pixpark/gpupixel/releases/tag/v1.1.1), the source code is compiled using CMake.
-The latest precompiled libraries for various platforms can be found [here](https://github.com/pixpark/gpupixel/releases/latest).
+Starting from [v1.3.0-beta](https://github.com/pixpark/gpupixel/releases/tag/v1.3.0-beta) version, the Vnn-related dependency libraries have been removed.
+The latest compiled libraries for various platforms can be found [here](https://github.com/pixpark/gpupixel/releases/latest).
 :::

 ## iOS